-A veteran investigative reporter, MacFarlane joined NBC4 after a decade of work unearthing government waste, fraud and abuse as a Capitol Hill Correspondent for the COX Media Group.
-His reporting has been cited in official floor speeches at the U.S. House of Representatives.
+MacFarlane joined NBC4 after a decade of work unearthing government waste, fraud and abuse as a Capitol Hill reporter for the Cox Media Group.

 MacFarlane began his career as a reporter for CBS TV affiliates in Detroit, Cleveland and Syracuse.

 Nationally, MacFarlane has served as a contributor to Sirius-XM satellite radio’s POTUS politics channel, CBS Radio News and The CBS Early Show.
 He previously worked as a congressional aide and a radio disc jockey.

 A long-time resident of the Washington, D.C. area, MacFarlane is a summa cum laude graduate of Syracuse University.
 It was there he met his wife Lisa, a former News4 producer.
 They have two sons, Jonathan and Sammy.